Great Lakes Avengers: All-New, All Different

 It is revealed that the team had disbanded and gone their separate ways.
 Flatman receives a visit from Connie Ferrari, a lawyer representing the real Avengers, who informs him that the GLA has been reinstated as a permanent addition to the Avengers.
 Flatman reunites with Big Bertha and Doorman, though Mr. Immortal doesn't show up and Squirrel Girl apparently ignores Flatman's call.
 The team moves to a new headquarters, a factory owned by Tony Stark in Detroit, Michigan.
 The team visits a local bar, where a fight breaks out after the owner, Nain Rogue, insults the team.
 Upon getting arrested after a fight, Doorman escapes, leaving Flatman and Bertha to deal with a young girl named Goodness Silva, who can transform into a werewolf, who was attacking the cops inside the station.
 Ferrari gets the team released over the accusations of councilman Dick Snerd, who is actually Nain Rouge.
 She also helps the team recruit Goodness Silva, who takes the name of Good Boy.
-After Snerd shuts the team down, Mr. Immortal returns and goes on patrol with Flatman, while Bertha, Doorman and Good Boy go to Nain Rogue's bar to find clues.
+After Snerd shuts the team down, Immortal returns and goes on patrol with Flatman, while Bertha, Doorman and Good Boy go to Nain Rogue's bar to find clues.
 At the bar, Bertha and Good Boy find Snerd drunk and discern his secret identity.
-Doorman is brought to the Darkforce Dimension where Oblivion angrily questions his absence, while Mr. Immortal and Flatman resolve their issues.
+Doorman is brought to the Darkforce Dimension where Oblivion angrily questions his absence, while Immortal and Flatman resolve their issues.
 Bertha and Good Boy take Nain Rogue hostage, where he reveals some of his background story.
-While Mr. Immortal, Bertha, and Flatman attend to a visiting Ferrari, Good Boy nearly kills Nain over an insult.
+While Immortal, Bertha, and Flatman attend to a visiting Ferrari, Good Boy nearly kills Nain over an insult.
 After Ferrari tells the team to lie low for a couple of days, Bertha goes to a modeling gig for a weight-loss product created by Dr. Nod — a trap set to get a sample of her mutant DNA and use it to improve his product with Bertha's powers.
 Meanwhile, Good Boy's brother, Lucky, visits her at GLA HQ and tells her they need to leave town due to what she did to Nain Rogue.
-Bertha fights back against Dr. Nod and his squad, but Dr. Nod ingests much of the supplements, becoming a huge monster, and injures her.
-Bertha sends a text to the rest of the team, including Good Boy, and takes some of the supplements herself to fight Dr. Nod.
-During the battle, Dr. Nod takes more of the supplements, becoming much bigger and monstrous.
-On Mr. Immortal's suggestion, Doorman and Mr. Immortal enter Dr. Nod's body, where Mr. Immortal kills him by punching his heart.
+Bertha fights back against Nod and his squad, but Nod ingests much of the supplements, becoming a huge monster, and injures her.
+Bertha sends a text to the rest of the team, including Good Boy, and takes some of the supplements herself to fight Nod.
+During the battle, Nod takes more of the supplements, becoming much bigger and monstrous.
+On Immortal's suggestion, Doorman and Immortal enter Nod's body, where Immortal kills him by punching his heart.
 After their victory, the team is visited at their headquarters by Deadpool of the Avengers Unity Division who tells them that they've been fired and can no longer use the Avengers name, since their legal claim did not hold up in court.
 While he claims that people simply "didn't like them", he does comfort them by proclaiming that they could try to be in the spotlight again in a few years.